What is revalidation?

 How do I record and submit my revalidation records?

 You will need to record and submit your revalidation records using the updated myGPhC online system.
 You will also be able to use the updated system to renew your registration.

 You’ll need to set up an account on the updated system.
-We will contact you by email, and by post during April 2018 to give you the information you’ll need to do this.
-To manage demand, we will contact groups of registrants based on their registration expiry date – so we may contact you at a different time from your colleagues.
 Set up your account as soon as possible after you hear from us so you are ready to record your revalidation activity and renew your registration.

 Important: you can record your revalidation activity before you create your account – find out more about how to carry out and record revalidation activities in the revalidation framework, and record your entries offline using the revalidation record templates.
 You can transfer your records to the online system later.